SimonRafferty/Internet-Car-Radio/README.md

 - Optimized layouts: 4 columns for tablets/head units, 2 columns for phones

 **Installation:**

-Download the APK from the [Releases](https://github.com/SimonRafferty/Internet-Car-Radio/releases) page and install on your Android device.
+- **From GitHub:** Download the APK from the [Releases](https://github.com/SimonRafferty/Internet-Car-Radio/releases) page, enable "Install from Unknown Sources" in Android settings, and install
+- **From Google Play Store:** Coming soon

 ## Why This Exists